thyrlian/AndroidSDK/README.md

 # or pull the image
 docker pull thyrlian/android-sdk

+# below commands assume that you've pulled the image

 # copy the pre-downloaded SDK to the mounted 'sdk' directory
-# if the image was built
-echo "cp -a /opt/android-sdk/. /sdk" | docker run -i -v $(pwd)/sdk:/sdk android-sdk && docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q)
-# if the image was pulled
-echo "cp -a /opt/android-sdk/. /sdk" | docker run -i -v $(pwd)/sdk:/sdk thyrlian/android-sdk && docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q)
+echo "cp -a \$ANDROID_HOME/. /sdk" | docker run -i -v $(pwd)/sdk:/sdk thyrlian/android-sdk && docker stop $(docker ps -a -q) > /dev/null && docker rm $(docker ps -a -q) > /dev/null

-# go to the 'sdk' directory on the host which has persisted data, update SDK
+# go to the 'sdk' directory on the host which has persisted data, update the SDK
 echo "y" | sdk/tools/android update sdk ...

 # mount the updated SDK to container again
-# if the image was built
-docker run -it -v $(pwd)/sdk:/opt/android-sdk android-sdk /bin/bash
-# if the image was pulled
 docker run -it -v $(pwd)/sdk:/opt/android-sdk thyrlian/android-sdk /bin/bash
 ```
 You can share the updated SDK directory from the host to any container, and remember, always update from the host, not inside container.